Avi-Kenny/SimEngine/docs/index.md

 ## Getting started

-The goal of a statistical simulation is often to test how a new statistical method performs against existing methods.
+The goal of many statistical simulations is to test how a new statistical method performs against existing methods.
 Most statistical simulations include three basic phases: (1) generate some data, (2) run one or more methods using the generated data, and (3) compare the performance of the methods.
 We highly recommend reading the <a href="/docs/concepts.html" target="_blank">Simulation concepts</a> section of this site for further discussion of these phases and other high-level concepts related to designing and running simulations with **simba**.

 To briefly illustrate how these phases are implemented using **simba**, we will use the example of estimating the average treatment effect of a drug in the context of a randomized controlled trial (RCT).